hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

-#### 4.4.1. <a id="account_post"></a>Updtae Account Meta data####
+#### 4.4.1. <a id="account_post"></a>Update Account Metadata
 #### POST /v1/{<account}

-This operation updates custom meta data on an account.
+This operation updates custom metadata on an account.

-You can set custom meta data on an account using a request header name with a prefix of X-Account-Meta-.
+You can set custom metadata on an account using a request header name with a prefix of X-Account-Meta-.
 After this prefix, you can pick any name meaningful to you.
 For example, X-Account-Meta-Reviewed could be used indicate that the contents of an account had been reviewed.

 Any valid UTF-8 http header value is allowed for metadata, however we recommend that you URL-encode any non-ASCII values.

-Unlike container and object meta data, you only need to specify the meta data item you wish to set or change i.e., the POST operation leaves existing X-Account-Meta-{name} meta data intact.
+Unlike container and object metadata, you only need to specify the metadata item you wish to set or change i.e., the POST operation leaves existing X-Account-Meta-{name} metadata intact.

-To remove a meta data item, use a request header name with a prefix of X-Remove-Account-Meta-.
+To remove a metadata item, use a request header name with a prefix of X-Remove-Account-Meta-.
 After this prefix, you give the name of the item to remove.
-For example, X-Remove-Account-Meta-Reviewed would indicate the the "reviewed" meta data should be deleted.
-The value field can be any value - however, there must be *some* value for the request to take effect.
+For example, X-Remove-Account-Meta-Reviewed would indicate that the "reviewed" metadata should be deleted.
+The value field can be any value; however, there must be *some* value for the request to take effect.

 **Request Data**